m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 Signaling in a many to many scenario comes with complexities.
 If the kernel thread has a signal enabled but the user thread does not, the user threading library may have to send directed signals back down into the kernel to get the right user level thread to respond to the signal.

 ## Can you explain why some of the mechanisms described in the Solaris papers (for configuring the degree concurrency, for signaling, the use of LWP…) are not used or necessary in the current threads model in Linux?
 The mechanisms described in the Solaris paper were all mechanisms for rationing the number of threads that are created at any given point in time.
-Configuring the degree of concurrency implied that you couldn’t just be automatically given as much as you needed.
+Configuring the degree of concurrency implied that you couldn't just be automatically given as much as you needed.
 Having LWPs multiplex over kernel threads indicated that kernel threads needed to be shared.
 The rationing was based on real concerns about the available memory in a system at any given time.

 The native implementation of threads in Linux is the Native POSIX Threads Library (NPTL).
 This is a 1:1 model, meaning that there is a kernel level task for each user level  thread.
 In NPTL, the kernel sees every user level thread.
 This is acceptable because kernel trapping has become much cheaper, so user/kernel crossings are much more affordable.
 Also, modern platforms have more memory - removing the constraints to keep the number of kernel threads as small as possible.

-## What’s an interrupt?
-What’s a signal?
+## What's an interrupt?
+What's a signal?
 What happens during interrupt or signal handling?
 How does the OS know what to execute in response to a interrupt or signal?
 Can each process configure their own signal handler?
 Can each thread have their own signal handler?
 ### Interrupts
 Interrupts are signals that the hardware sends to the CPU that signal that something has occurred.
 For example, when a user-level application tries to perform a illegal task using the hardware, the kernel is notified via an interrupt.
 An interrupt is handled on a per-CPU basis, and the operating system maintains an interrupt table, which maps interrupts by number to handling procedures.
 When the interrupt occurs, the kernel jumps to the associated interrupt handler and executes that code.